Photo Documentation Room

 Students will fill out and sign the “Permission to Use Student Work” form as well as the titles and credit information for each of the works that will be photographed.
 The photographer must obtain the consent of any individual, including models, which will appear in or be the subject of the photograph.

-The Photography Documentation Room staff will not hang, place, position or rotate artwork to be photograph.
+The Photography Documentation Room staff will not hang, place, position or rotate artwork to be photographed.
 It is the responsibility of the user to handle the artwork and be present during the entire photography session.
 Cleats are mounted on the wall for quick hanging of 2D works.
 Please use the appropriate cleat for the size of your work.
 Works up to 90x75 inches can be accommodated.
 Works on paper will be pinned to the wall.

-The Photography Documentation Room has a variety of digital light tents to document small and medium sized objects.
+The Photography Documentation Room has a variety of digital light tents to document small and medium-sized objects.
 Larger objects will be photographed against a white backdrop.
 The user will need to make sure that large sculptural objects can fit through the door before a photography session is scheduled.

 The hallway outside of The Photography Documentation Room must be kept clear at all times.
 The user is not allowed to stage or store artwork, props or pedestals in the hallway during a photography session.